TCyberChef/Vulner/README.md

 $ ./Vulner.sh
 ```

-- On first launch, It'll install the dependencies and that's it. `Zphisher` is installed.
+- On first launch, It'll install the dependencies and that's it. `Vulner.sh` is installed.

 The script requires the user to have the tools installed on his machine.